 There are a few classic dishes around that I could eat every day.
-Maybe not all of them are the healthiest options, but they are certainly so good there’s almost a daily craving.
+Maybe not all of them are the healthiest options, but they are indeed so good there’s almost a daily craving.
 Most of these recipes I do over and over again I have posted on this blog.
 And at the very heart of […]Read more "The one and only Beef Stroganoff"

 Alinea, the 3-Michelin-starred restaurant of celebrity chef Grant Achatz based in Chicago, will close its doors for a month in January 2016 and move to Madrid, Spain.
 The restaurant is considered one of the top restaurants in North America, with its creative cuisine and perfectionism engrained in every dish.
 The Madrid Pop-Up will link Achatz’ […]Read more "Alinea goes Madrid"

 Thailand is one of these places where I could take an entire suitcase full of food back home.
 And, occasionally, I do.
 And not only food: From cutlery, ceramic dishes, small ceramic containers – everything is nice here.
 On the Chattuchak weekend market in Bangkok, these items sell for a steal.
 But back to food. […]Read more "Thailand Food Shopping"